FranciscoDiaz1/test/WriteUp1.md

 - Stack protection was disabled during compilation, but further issues could arise.

 3. **Improper information**:
-4. - THe reason why it may have failed is beacuse we werent using the currect address or the right amont of offset even though i was able to overwrite RIP.
+- The reason why it may have failed is beacuse we werent using the currect address or the right amont of offset even though i was able to overwrite RIP.

 ---